Donating to charity is a great way to contribute to a cause you feel passionate about whilst boosting your tax return.

 The amount you can claim depends on the type of gift.
 For gifts of money, it is the amount of the gift, but it must be $2 or more.
-For gifts of property, there are different rules, depending on the type, and value of the property.
+For gifts of property, there are different rules, depending on the type and value of the property.

 A tax deduction for most gifts is claimed in the tax return for the income year in which the gift is made.
-However, you can elect to spread the tax deduction over five income years in certain circumstances.

 If you are a business and you support a DGR through advertising or sponsorship this is generally not a gift.
 You may be able to claim a tax deduction as a business expense.

 Like any other tax deduction, you must have a receipt.
 You should keep records of all tax deductible gifts and contributions you make.
 The Australian Taxation office recommends keeping receipts for five years after the completion of your tax return to support your claim.

 In order to claim a tax deduction, the minimum you can donate is $2.